 Example

 Helen Blum is a 71 year-old widow.
-She would like to make a significant gift to Jewish Federation of Omaha Foundation, but she is dependent on the income produced by her investments.
+She would like to make a significant gift to The Foundation, but she is dependent on the income produced by her investments.
 One of these investments is stock in XYZ Widget Corporation that she and her late husband purchased many years ago for $3,000.

 Her stock is now worth $10,000 but provides little income - about $126 after tax.
 Helen is reluctant to sell her XYZ Widget stock to reinvest in higher yielding assets because she will have to pay $1,400 in capital gains tax in the process.
 This will leave her with just $8,600 to reinvest.

-Helen is pleased to learn that she can make a significant gift to Jewish Federation of Omaha Foundation and increase her cash flow by giving her XYZ Widget stock to JFOF in exchange for a gift annuity.
+Helen is pleased to learn that she can make a significant gift to The Foundation and increase her cash flow by giving her XYZ Widget stock to The Foundation in exchange for a gift annuity.
 She can also save substantial income and capital gains taxes at the same time.

 after tax